getjoystick/witcher/readme.md

 # Installation

 Witcher can be run using the `npx` command.
 This will download the latest version of Witcher and run it.
+Make sure you have npx installed globally (`npm i -g npx`).

 ```bash
 npx witcher